nickyadav/Admin-Dashboard/README.md

 Golang : https://golang.org/
 Beego : https://beego.me/

+# NOTE:
+I'm assuming you have pre-installed cockroachDB and know how to create database.

 To run this app you will have to install the dependencies first and then run the expo command as described below.